nguyensjsu/fa21-172-the-beacons-are-lit/journals/RyanJournal.md

+# Ryans Journal #

+## Payments API & Cybersource ##
-*I was assigned to work on our payments API and integrating it with cybersource.
+* I was assigned to work on our payments API and integrating it with cybersource.
 I imported the code from lab7 spring payments and updated it according to what was necessary for our project.

-I first started by creating a team cybersource account then generating a key to be used for our API.
+* I first started by creating a team cybersource account then generating a key to be used for our API.
 ```
 cybersource.merchantkeyid=5bd25a12-0866-41b3-8032-d0f2cbdee79e
 cybersource.merchantsecretkey=k6mXIYoPxYuu4m9WHZT+dfWlGzP0oWfk+2f3V/lVADs=
 cybersource.merchantid=thebeaconsarelit
 cybersource.apihost=apitest.cybersource.com
 ```
-I then implement the PaymentController by taking in the payments command which held all the billing information and the cart information since I needed the price.
+* I then implement the PaymentController by taking in the payments command which held all the billing information and the cart information since I needed the price.
 ```
  @GetMapping("api/payment/{userid}")
     public String getAction( PaymentsCommand command, PhilzCart cart, Model model) {